|I.||Billing and Payment Deadlines|

 If a student receives a refund to which he or she was not entitled, any outstanding balance that may result must be paid back to the student account immediately to prevent penalties.

 Enrolled students may apply for an emergency loan with the Office of Billing and Payment Services.
 Approval of any such e-Loan request is entirely at the discretion of the Office of Billing and Payment Services.
 The amount of any approved loan is charged to the student account, and must be repaid in full if a student is to avoid a financial hold.

 Federal regulations prevent institutions of higher education from using certain federal aid disbursements for payment of any charges other than tuition, mandatory fees, room, and board, without prior written consent.
-This means that if you want the University to use your financial aid funds to pay insurance charges, immunizations charges, library fines, or other like charges, you must give the Office of Student Financial Services (Financial Aid Office) advanced written approval to do so.
-If you do not submit written approval, and receive a refund that creates an amount due on your student account, you will be charged late fees on any outstanding balance that is not covered under federal regulations.
+This means that a student wanting to use financial aid funds to pay insurance charges, immunizations charges, library fines, or other like charges, must give the Office of Student Financial Services (Financial Aid Office) advanced written approval to do so.
+If the student does not submit written approval, and receives a refund that creates an amount due on the student's account, the student will be charged late fees on any outstanding balance that is not covered under federal regulations.

 a.
 Service Charges

-Any balance which remains unpaid as of the posted due-date will be subject to a service charge equal to 1.75% of the overdue amount.
+Any balance which remains unpaid as of a billed due-date will be subject to a service charge equal to 1.75% of the overdue amount.
 Service charges are assessed on a monthly basis.

 Additional penalties may be assessed to delinquent accounts that are referred to a third-party collection agency.
 More details can be found below in section 5(b).

 b.
 Late Registration Fee / Non-Payment Fee

 A Late Registration Fee will be assessed to anyone who initiates registration on or after the first day of classes in a given semester.
 A Non-Payment Fee may be assessed to any student who does not make payment in full by the end of the regular session add/drop period for the semester.